Stability of fixed points in Poisson geometry and higher Lie theory

 \end{defn} \begin{lem} Setting

 these subspaces satisfy

-\end{lem} Now we define: \begin{defn} Let $(E,\Theta)$ be a Courant algebroid, and let $p \in M$.
-Let $k\geq 0$ be an integer.
-We say that $p$ is a \emph{fixed point of order $k$} if $\Theta \in C^\infty(\mc M_{E,\pairing --})^3_{p,k}$. \end{defn} \begin{rmk} \begin{itemize} \item [] \item [i)]In the anchor-bracket description of a Courant algebroid, this means that the anchor vanishes up to order $k$, and the bracket vanishes up to order $k-1$. \item[ii)] For a Courant algebroid $(E,\Theta)$, the algebra $C^\infty(\mc M_{E,\pairing--})$ has an explicit description in \cite{cueca2020courant} in terms of multilinear maps $C^\bullet(E)$, which first appeared in \cite{kwalgebra}, analogous to the deformation complex of \cite{CrMo08} for Lie algebroids.
-The Courant algebroid structure $\Theta$ induces a differential on the algebra by $\{\Theta,-\}$, and in terms of the description in \cite{cueca2020courant} this differential satisfies a de Rham-type formula. \item [iii)] In terms of the complex given in \cite{cueca2020courant}, these subspaces can be described as follows.
+\end{lem} \nrt{We see that the subspace $\mf g_{CA}(p,k) \subset \mf g_{CA}$ is a graded Lie subalgebra.
+Moreover, its Maurer-Cartan elements are precisely the Courant algebroid structures such that $p$ is a fixed point of order $k$:} \begin{lem} Let $(E,\Theta)$ be a Courant algebroid.
+Let $k \geq 1$.
+A point $p \in M$ is a fixed point of order $k$ of $\Theta$ if and only if $\Theta \in \mf g_{CA}^1(p,k)$. \end{lem} \begin{rmk} \begin{itemize} \item [] \item[i)] For a Courant algebroid $(E,\Theta)$, the algebra $C^\infty(\mc M_{E,\pairing--})$ has an explicit description in \cite{cueca2020courant} in terms of multilinear maps $C^\bullet(E)$, which first appeared in \cite{kwalgebra}, analogous to the deformation complex of \cite{CrMo08} for Lie algebroids.
+The Courant algebroid structure $\Theta$ induces a differential on the algebra by $\{\Theta,-\}$, and in terms of the description in \cite{cueca2020courant} this differential \nrt{has a de Rham-type description}. \item [ii)] In terms of the complex given in \cite{cueca2020courant}, these subspaces can be described as follows.
 Omitting the argument $\mc {M}_{E,\pairing--}$, we have for $k =2,3,4$

 \end{itemize} \end{rmk} \begin{rmk} As before, we have isomorphisms of $\mf g_{CA}^i/\mf g_{CA}^i(p,k)$ with various jet spaces at $p$.
 More precisely, after picking a coordinate neighborhood of $p$ such that $(E,\pairing--)$ is trivial as a \emph{pseudo-euclidean} vector bundle, we can make the following identifications.